 God’s faithfulness and provision have been evident to Mission Hills Church over the past 75 years.
-We want to invite you to be a part of God’s story at Mission Hills and experience for yourself God’s power to transform your life for His glory.
+We want to invite you to be a part of God’s story at Mission Hills and experience for yourself God’s power to transform your life for his glory.

 1942